Do you have a hard time with delegating?

 Administrative Tasks – Filing, scheduling, data entry, taking or returning calls, sorting, prioritizing, and responding to emails, etc. –

-These types of tasks can really be a time suck.
-And they are perfect for someone else to handle.
+These types of tasks can really be a drain on your time.
+That makes them perfect for someone else to handle.
 With respect to calls and emails, have the person managing those only pass the most important on to you.
 Give clear direction on what constitutes “important,” then give them the authority to deal with the rest.

 Promotional Materials –